21st Century Play Dates: How USC Annenberg’s Innovation Lab brings together diverse communities to provoke innovation and unleash human potential.

-AIL Research Fellow and Associate Clinical Professor Susan Resnick West and AIL Creative/ Research Director Erin Reilly designed the Think & Do (T&D) Process to foster an open space for people of varied disciplines and backgrounds to get to know one another, learn from one another, and create together.
+AIL Research Fellow and Clinical Professor Susan Resnick West and AIL Creative/ Research Director Erin Reilly designed the Think & Do (T&D) Process to foster an open space for people of varied disciplines and backgrounds to get to know one another, learn from one another, and create together.
 The process is an act of “Thinkering” (4) or thinking about something by tinkering with objects relating to the innovation under consideration.
 Although each T&D Workshop is unique, all have two broad goals:

 - Create communities of interdisciplinary innovators

 - Generate innovations on a specific product or process

 Each workshop is different, but all T&Ds are based on 5 design principles: Provocative questions, Phenomenal participants, Play matters, Place matters, and the view that innovation and change are a Process.

 Design Priniple: Provocative Questions: